The IOB Guide for T1D: Part 2

 Linear vs curvilinear decay models

 Most commercial systems use one of two mathematical decay shapes.
 Linear degradation means insulin declines evenly over time.
-Curvilinear degradation means insulin falls more steeply early on, with a longer tail — which more closely mirrors actual pharmacodynamics.
+Curvilinear degradation means insulin falls more steeply early on, with a longer tail, which more closely mirrors actual pharmacodynamics.

 In the curvilinear model, insulin action is front-loaded.
 The greatest glucose-lowering effect occurs in the first two hours after dosing.
 After this early peak phase, the rate of effect progressively slows.
-However, the chosen AIT/DIA duration matters more than the exact curve shape.
+However, the chosen AIT/DIA duration matters far more than the exact curve shape; getting the duration broadly right is the major issue, whether the curve is linear or slightly curved is minor in comparison.

 Linear vs curvilinear decay: the duration chosen matters more than the exact shape of the curve